hemerajs/hemera/packages/hemera-jaeger/README.md

 - The jaeger tracer generates it's own tracing data.
 - This plugin transfers the tracing context in `trace$.opentracing` property.
-- Client and Server response errors are logged as `error` events.

 ## Advanced example